goonstation/rustick/README.md

 You must build a 32-bit version of the library for it to be compatible with BYOND.
 Attempting to build a 64-bit version will fail with an explanatory error.

+## Windows

+Debug information is automatically split & stripped into a separate `.pdb` companion file on Windows targets.

+## Linux

+Debug information is automatically split & stripped into a separate `.dbg` companion file on Linux targets.
+You can use the `.dbg` file for symbols (for example with `gdb`).

+If your toolchain uses non-default linker names, set the environment variables `RUSTICK_I686_REAL_LINKER` or `RUSTICK_X86_64_REAL_LINKER` to point at the desired linker executable before invoking `cargo build`.

+The split step relies on  `objcopy` & `strip`.
+If you use alternate toolchains, set `RUSTICK_OBJCOPY` and `RUSTICK_STRIP` to the appropriate binaries.

 [goonstation]: https://github.com/goonstation/goonstation
 [Rust]: https://rust-lang.org
 [Cargo]: https://doc.rust-lang.org/cargo/